A - B - C - D - E - F - G - H - I - J - K -L - M - N - O - P - Q - R - S - T - W - Y

 Art and Framing in Jackson.

-African American basket maker from Tibbee near West Point, MS,
+African American basket maker from Tibbee near West Point,

-Artist living in Natchez, makes dolls in polymer clay which are
+Artist living in Natchez, makes dolls in polymer clay which

-fired or air dried
+are fired or air dried

 sculptor, ceramics, pastels, illustrator